microsoft/codespace-features/src/external-repository/NOTES.md

 ### Secret-less Azure DevOps Prebuilds

-It is possible to avoid using PATs entirely and dynamically obtain a token during prebuild using OIDC.
-This requires creating a Managed Identity or Service Principal in Entra, and creating a Federated Identity Credential for the prebuild scenario.
-The identity you create must also be added to Azure DevOps and given permission to the repositories and feeds you will be accessing during the prebuild process.
-The configuration looks similar to the previous example but adds in new options for the identity you have created:
+As of version 4, it is possible to avoid using PATs entirely and dynamically obtain a token during prebuild using OIDC.
+This requires creating a Managed Identity or App Regiastration in Entra, and creating a Federated Identity Credential on the Service Principal for the branch you are prebuilding.
+The Service Principal created must also be added to Azure DevOps and given permission to the repositories and feeds you will be accessing during the prebuild process.
+The configuration replaces the `cloneSecret` with parameters for the Azure `clientID` and `tenantID` and also requires adding the feature for the azure-cli:

 ```json
 {